FlatFilers/csvjson-app/README.md

 CSVJSON is...

 1. Various tools that as a programmer I use now an then.
 Like converting CSV to JSON, or formatting JSON and making it pretty.
-More tools to come as I build as I go.
+More tools to come...
+I build them when the need comes.
 2. A PHP CodeIgniter Boilerplate I use for my own apps.
 Includes JS/CSS bundling and minification.
 3. A clean and simple example of building an application with CodeIgniter.